OryxProject/oryx/README.md

 The serving layer defaults are provided by a reference.conf.
 Applications are expected to provide their own conf file to provide properties which determine what application resources are required.
-This can be provided using an application.conf available in the classpath (which typesafe's Config will load automatically) or by providing a command line argument which specifies a config file to load (eg -Dconfig.file=<path>/cfg.conf) or even by specifying individual properties on the command line (eg: -Dserving.application-resources=com.cloudera.oryx.ml.serving.als).
+This can be provided using an application.conf available in the classpath (which typesafe's Config will load automatically) or by providing a command line argument which specifies a config file to load (eg -Dconfig.file=<path>/cfg.conf) or even by specifying individual properties on the command line (eg: -D<property>=<value>).

 Usage and Deployment
 --------------------